ucplatform/TeamsDirectRouting-SelfServiceProvisioning/README.md

 ## Conclusion
-The above 4 scripts are the only scripts run against your Tenant during the Automated Self-Service configuration journey
+The above 4 scripts are the only scripts run against your Tenant during the Automated Self-Service configuration journey When this is concluded the main enterprise app used to configure the Tenant is remove automatically EA-HALO-PLATFORMAUTOMATION

 For more information on the Teams Direct Routing - Configuration the following link will descibe the Enterprise Apps and the process steps involved when running the Automated Teams Direct Routing Provisioning